dcrommie/walbrook/src/markdown-pages/help.md

 helpdesc2: We use a structured advisory framework to assist and advise our clients across asset classes, structures and jurisdictions, providing a cohesive solution that incorporates all aspects of their wealth.
-helpnewtitle: Relax!
-Leave it to us
+helpnewtitle: Turn goals into plans and actions
-helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, our focus is in finding the best solutions for your financial needs and aspirations.
+helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, it is never too early to start taking action.
+With investment, insurance and lending advice, we help to get your wealth creation strategy in place.
 help3: Independence
 helpdesc3: Our comprehensible, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee